 From providing fresh groceries, free, nutritious meals after school and in the summer, and reducing food waste, we are fighting to end hunger in our city.

-Due to the COVID-19 pandemic, we changed our Food Pantry hours and service.
+Due to the COVID-19 pandemic, our Food Pantry hours and service changed.

 Tuesday – Friday

-We apologize for this inconvenience and continue to closely monitor the evolving Coronavirus situation.
-CitySquare is following guidance from Dallas County Health & Human Services (DCHHS) and the Centers for Disease Control (CDC).
+We continue to closely monitor the Covid-19 situation.
+We follow guidance from Dallas County Health & Human Services (DCHHS) and the Centers for Disease Control (CDC).
 Please know we remain focused on maintaining the health of our neighbors, staff, and volunteers.

 Eighty-nine percent of Dallas ISD students qualify for free or reduced-price meals at school.
 After school and in the summer months, this leaves nearly 9 out of 10 students without a regular, nutritious meal each day.